Skip to Main Content

 The search bar of a database with the search words "African American Students" and "PWI or Predominately White Institution"

-The Article record of an article with the subjects and author supplied keywords highlighted.
+The article record of an article with the subjects and author supplied keywords highlighted.
 These can be used as alternative keywords to find more relevant results

 These Subjects and Author Supplied Keywords can be used in addition or as replacements for the original keywords used.
-This process may help you find more relevant sources as language is made more specific.
+This process may help you find more relevant sources as the language is made more specific.